hashgraph/hedera-services/hedera-node/docs/lambdas.md

 As a first application, we introduce a `TRANSFER_ALLOWANCE` lambda type that is installable on Hiero accounts and referenceable by `CryptoTransfer` transactions.
-It allows customizations such as requiring receiver signatures only for HTS (Hedera Token Service) tokens, or creating one-time credit allowances gated by a shared secret that must be set in the `memo` field of the `CryptoTransfer`.
+It allows customizations such as requiring receiver signatures only for HTS tokens, or creating one-time credit allowances gated by a shared secret that must be set in the `memo` field of the `CryptoTransfer`.

 ## Motivation